daveyloder/Temple-Code-FinalProject/preposal.md

 ## What idea(s) do you have for your final project?

-- TV/TV Mount Compadibility Tool using Python
+- TV/TV Mount Compatibility Tool using Python

 - Open-Source Field Work Order App using React-Native, AppSheet, or Amazon Honeycode.